 Your media files should be named in “Artist - Title” format by default (you can configure this).
 Media with filenames that couldn’t be parsed won’t appear in the library, so check the scanner log or console output for these.

-file.
-When this file is encountered in a media folder it applies to all files and subfolders (if any subfolders have their own _kes.v1.js
+The media metadata parser can be customized using a _kes.v1.js file.
+When this file is encountered in a media folder it applies to all files and subfolders (if any subfolders have their own _kes.v1.js, it will take precedence).

 You can configure the default metadata parser by returning an object with the options you want to override.
-For example, if a folder has filenames in the format “Title - Artist”, you could add this _kes.v1.js
+For example, if a folder has filenames in the format “Title - Artist”, you could add this _kes.v1.js file:

 return {